Claire258/Team-0.5/README.md

 ---
 # Trouble Shooting
-- If the program does not compile, stating that **'void <init>()' not found**, please delete all class files currently in the program.
-After deleting files, navigate to the src folder in the terminal
+- If the program does not compile, stating that **'void <init>()' not found** or errors relating to **missing class loader files**, please delete all class files currently in the program.
+After deleting files, navigate to the src folder in the terminal within the cloned repository.
   ```bash
   cd
   cd Team-0.5/src